Jamil Baloch

 Jamil Baloch (born 12 June 1972) is a Pakistani sculptor.
 His work narrates the impact of social and political barriers upon the society.
 He works in multiple mediums.
 He is currently teaching at National College of Arts Lahore.

 Life and education

 Jamil Baloch was born on June 12, 1972, in Nushki, Baluchistan.
 He got early education from Nushki and graduated from National College of Arts Lahore in 1997.

-He is the recipient of Presidentia Award the “Thamgha-e-Imtiaz” 2024.
+He is the recipient of the Presidential Award, “Thamgha-e-Imtiaz” 2024.